bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 At this point you should see a page that says **XAMPP for Windows** in the top left corner, with a list of commands down the left side.
 Click on the word **phpMyAdmin** on the navigation bar on the left hand side of the screen.

-Was there an error?
+*Was there an error?
 Don't panic.
-You computer is just blocking what it thinks might be a malicious attack from an evil computer program.
+You computer is just blocking what it thinks might be a malicious attack from an evil computer process.
 Just type in **https://localhost** to fool it into thinking that the connection is secure.
-You should now be able to click on **phpMyAdmin** without any more hassles.
+You should now be able to click on **phpMyAdmin** without any more hassles.*

 ##Using phpMyAdmin##

+Alright.
+By now you should be on a tacky dark blue and grey screen with **phpMyAdmin** on the upper left side.